streamlink/streamlink/docs/plugin_matrix.rst

 livestream              new.livestream.com   Yes   --
-lrt                     lrt.lt               Yes   No ltv_lsm_lv              ltv.lsm.lv           Yes   No    Streams may be geo-restricted to Latvia. mediaklikk              mediaklikk.hu        Yes   No    Streams may be geo-restricted to Hungary. metube                  metube.id            Yes   Yes mico                    micous.com           Yes   --
+lrt                     lrt.lt               Yes   No ltv_lsm_lv              ltv.lsm.lv           Yes   No    Streams may be geo-restricted to Latvia. mbcmini                 mini.imbc.com        Yes   No    Streams may be geo-restricted to South Korea. mediaklikk              mediaklikk.hu        Yes   No    Streams may be geo-restricted to Hungary. metube                  metube.id            Yes   Yes mico                    micous.com           Yes   --